 There’s a good chance you’ve heard of EternalBlue, the infamous exploit responsible for a slew of high-profile cyber attacks since 2017.
 But EternalBlue isn’t only the name of an exploit: It’s also the name of a group of vulnerabilities (CVE-2017-0143 to 48) in Windows OS.
 So, how much do you know about this EternalBlue vulnerability exploit, the attacks it has enabled, and where it stands today?
 In this post, we’ll explore this menace—and why the name EternalBlue is frustratingly appropriate.

-The Discovery of EternalBlue
+The Discovery of the EternalBlue Exploit

 The EternalBlue vulnerabilities in Windows OS were discovered by the Equation Group, an advanced persistent-threat group widely considered to be the hacking arm of the NSA.
 The group then developed the EternalBlue exploit to abuse those vulnerabilities.